LukaLambrecht/HH-gridpack-generation/README.md

 python compilation.py -i powheg_ggHH_SM.input -m 100 -w ../CMSSW_10_6_8/src/genproductions/bin/Powheg/workdir_powheg_ggHH_SM_m_100 -r local
 ```

+This will use the vanilla input file `powheg_ggHH_SM.input`, modify the mass to 100 GeV, and use the specified working directory.
+Use `-r condor` to run in a condor job instead of `-r local` to run in the terminal.

 **Specific for lxplus:** because of the incompatibility between the default lxplus architecture and `CMSSW_10_6_X` (see above), this step needs to be run in an `el7` container.
 Yet, contrary to the case above for `cmssw-cc7`, we cannot use the standard `cmssw-el7` script since it does not have access to HTCondor.
 Therefore, a customized script `start_el7_container.sh` is needed.
 For running the compilation in the terminal, one can start an interactive `el7` container wth HTCondor access by doing `cd tools; ./start_el7_container.sh` and then running the above commands either manually or using `python compilation.py -i <input file> -m <mass> -w <working directory> -r local`.
-For running it in a job, use `python compilation.py -i <input file> -m <mass> -w <working directory> -r condor --el7`
+For running it in a job, use `python compilation.py -i <input file> -m <mass> -w <working directory> -r condor --el7`.
+You can exit the container with the `exit` command.

-### Preprocess the grid files
+## Preprocess the grid files
 Following the instructions without modifications.

 ```